-While a law student, Ruddy was a Senior Student Attorney with her school's Community Law Center Clinic where she represented live clients at hearings as Guardian Ad Litem.
-She also assisted with various legal matters as an In-House intern for a communications company and a consulting group, developing Non-Disclosure Agreement guidelines and reviewing acquisition contracts.
+While a law student, Ruddy was a senior student attorney with Loyola’s Community Law Center Clinic, representing clients at hearings as guardian ad litem.
+She also assisted with various legal matters as an in-house intern for a communications company and a consulting group, developing non-disclosure agreement guidelines and acquisition contract reviews.

 Prior to starting her legal career, Ruddy served as an intern in the Office of former Alaska U.S. Senator Mark Begich.

 - Dean's List

 - Gary David Friedman Award in Trial Advocacy

 - Phillip H. Corboy Fellowship in Trial Advocacy

 Born and raised in Cameroon, West Africa, Ruddy immigrated to Alaska where she completed her undergraduate education prior to starting law school in Chicago.
 She continues to mentor minority legal scholars on applying to law school and passing the bar exam.